PedroMoraes26/site/_pages/about.md

   - /about.html
 ---

 Hello!
-I am a master's student at the Federal University of Pernambuco - PIMES/UFPE.
-I hold a BA in economics from UFPE.
+I am a master's student at the Federal University of Pernambuco - PIMES/UFPE and research fellow at the Group of Evaluation of Public and Economic Policies (GAPPE).
+I also hold a BA in economics from UFPE.

 My main research interest includes labor, crime and development economics.